-From the low death metal growls to those black metal screams, singing death metal vocals is one of the most unique, awesome, and anti-mainstream styles.
+From the low death metal growls to those metal screams, singing extreme metal vocals is one of the most unique, awesome, and anti-mainstream styles.

-But one of the most common questions that I get is how do you sing death metal without killing your voice?
+But one of the most common questions that I get is how do you sing extreme metal without killing your voice?

 In this post, I’m going to teach you how to sing death metal properly without damaging your voice.